mfwolffe/mfwolffe/README.md

   * So I can contribute to CMAQ
   * and be less unserious
     * I'm logging this process in my FortranGoingOnForty github organization
-      * I recognize that ^ gives way more gravity to my lil projects than they or I deserve.
+      * I recognize that ^ gives way more gravity[^3] to my lil projects than they or I deserve.
 Remember though, *wholly unserious*.
 * Use Fortran in a WebAssembly toolchain so I *__own__* my DAW that I have been writing for thesis
   * convolution
   * threading with Fortran OpenMP directives (if they're different from C standard OpenMP directives - I'm green in this regard (the fortran regard))